-Jay Manifold thinks folks who find conservative Christians’ alliance with repressive Islamic regimes repugnant need to calm down.
+Jay Manifold thinks folks who find conservative Christians’ alliance with repressive Islamic regimes repugnant need to down.

 I suppose he’d have to include me in that category, although I would stipulate that I am perfectly calm, if slightly disgusted.